animate-object/custom-lambda-runtimes/README.md

 It looks like this tutorial is a guide for making a bash runtime -- that's pretty interesting.
 Seems like there are some interesting use cases for executing bash scripts on demand/remotely (nightly data processing, anyone?)

+~
 One of the first things this guide directs you to do is to create a lambda execution role through the console.
 Let's see if we can figure out how to do it in the cli

+~
 I've started writing a script called bootstrap.sh -- this will be an idempotent way to create the infrastructure required for this project.
 Executing it requires some admin privileges in your ecosystem.
 I'm going with a scripting solution here because cloudformation feels a little heavy for this project at the moment.

+~
 Bootstrap.sh now looks for a role called `CustomRuntimeDemoLambdaRole` and creates it with the right permissions if it does not exist.

+~
+Okay, so I'm starting to dive into the sort of 'pseudo runtime' that they have you build in the first pass and I came across the amazon lambda runtime interface.

+It is pretty cool, from what I can tell, amazon-lambda-runtime-interface is a process that runs locally in the lambda execution environment and allows you to create an event loop.
+Your lambda basically polls it for incoming events, and then pushes responses back.
+All over http via what's basically a restful API.
+Neat.